open-company/open-company-mobile/README.md

 ### Native App Release

+Insert your Sentry auth token in app.json before releasing staging/production apps, it's needed to upload source maps.

 Changes to the native configuration (e.g. the icon, permissions, etc) will require an official release through the respective app store channels for review.

 ```
 # iOS